Members feel that their toughest challenge is keeping up with the new innovations.

 REALTORS® reported that demand was "very strong" in May 2018 compared to May 2017 in the District of Columbia and in 26 states, led by Wyoming, Idaho, Wisconsin, Rhode Island, Utah, New Hampshire, Ohio, Kansas, Tennessee, Minnesota, Nebraska, Michigan, Colorado, Indiana, Washington, South Carolina, and Massachusetts.

-REALTORS® report "low inventory” and “tax reform” as the major concerns affecting transactions in November 2017.
+REALTORS® report "low inventory," "interest rates," and "multiple offers" as the major issues affecting transactions in May 2018.